chutommy/user-microservice/accounts/docs/accounts.md

 All the configuration can be modified in config.yml file (database connection credentials, server settings - timeouts, exposed ports).
 Each endpoint will be independently tested with the unit tests.

+All collumns are optional, except for the ID, Email, CreatedAt and DeletedAt.
+ID, Username, Email and Phone must be unique.
+The ID should have the UUID data type.

+The Postgres database will be run in the Docker container and the data should persist inside the db/data directory.
+When the container is initialized for the first time, the init.sql should run to create a table.

 ## API Endpoints
     - `POST /auth` Authenticate the account's email and the hashed password (in request's body).